Terrifying Pet Store Rat

 - In another episode the dead Victim of the Week is surrounded by "feral" stray cats, which sit about and let themselves be picked up by animal control.

 - In the sixth-season Episode "The Killer in the Crosshairs," the Victim of the Week is found crawling with sewer rats that are not only very healthy and well-groomed, put patiently hold still to be picked up and then voluntarily enter transport containers.

 - This extreme instance of the trope may have been the reason why the next time the show featured a body swarmed by rats (the seventh-season episode "The Hot Dog in the Competition), they averted the trope with domesticated feeder rats for the victim's pet snake.

 - In season 4 of The Walking Dead, a shadow-hidden figure feeds a live rat to a walker through the prison fence.
 The rat remains calm, even curious, as it's held up to the chain-link, showing no fear of the walkers or the human holding it, even when it's being carried by its tail (which hurts).

 - On CSI: Miami, a man falls from a balcony into a tank full of jellyfish.
 Wolf identifies the jellies as box jellyfish and potentially lethal, but they're obviously moon jellies - one of the least-dangerous types - in all the shots where they're not CGI.

-- Played for Laughs in South Park when the town is overrun by giant guinea pigs and other "guinea" animals such as rabbits and dogs, the animals in question are simple shots of pet animals shuffling about benignly in cute outfits, which have been digitally inserted into the animation.
+- Played for Laughs when the town is overrun by giant guinea pigs and other "guinea" animals such as rabbits and dogs.
+The animals in question are simple shots of pet animals shuffling about benignly in cute outfits, which have been digitally inserted into the animation.

 - Also spoofed with the Mexican Staring Frog of Southern Sri Lanka, which isn't even a real frog, just a stuffed toy on a string.